YodasWs/Empires-4x/CONTRIBUTING.md

 This project has a [Wiki](https://github.com/YodasWs/Empires-4x/wiki).
 Please feel free to help expand the information there as we develop the game.

-Documentation added on the parts of the game and how to play the game will need to be incorporated into the game's code as the Player's Help resources.
+Documentation added on the parts of the game and how to play the game will be incorporated into the game itself as the Player's Help resources.
+You will be contributing just by sharing your knowledge and love of the game.

 ## Social Media